htkhiem/ktt-hierarchical-thesis/doc/source/dev/pytorch/add_model.rst

 	if __name__ == "__main__":
 		pass

-You might notice that there are more methods that what is there in the ``Model`` abstract class.
+You might notice that there are more methods than what is there in the ``Model`` abstract class.
 Some of them are PyTorch-specific, while others are for reference dataset generation.
 Since we do not force every model to be able to export to our BentoML-based inference system with full monitoring capabilities, these methods are not defined in the abstract class.
 However, they will be covered in this guide for the sake of completeness.

 Now we will go through the process of implementing each method.